 Whilst we make every effort to choose an appropriate alternative offer course that we believe you will enjoy, we understand that we may not always get this right.

 If you are not fully satisfied with the course that is offered to you, we can consider changing your offer to another course, providing you meet the entry requirements and there are places available.
 To do this, register for a callback and our friendly team of staff will contact you to advise further.
 Alternatively, contact our admissions department by logging a helpdesk call on your e:Vision account stating your full name, student number, and the course you would like to be considered for.

 Please note you cannot request to change your offer to the course you had originally applied for.

-If you want to defer your place until the next course intake, then you will need to formally request this by contacting our Admissions team by logging a helpdesk call on your e:Vision account stating your full name and student number.
+If you want to defer your place until the next course intake, then you will need to formally request this.
+You can do this by contacting our Admissions team, by logging a helpdesk call on your e:Vision account stating your full name and student number.
 Please note that there are some courses that we are unable to defer offers for.

 For direct applications, there is no limit to how many courses you can apply for.

 Please note you cannot apply for the same course, if you have been unsuccessful, in the same academic year.